Donaldson-Thomas theory of $[\mathbb{C}^2/\mathbb{Z}_{n+1}]\times \mathbb{P}^1$: Relative orbifold Donaldson--Thomas theory

 \subsection{Reduced obstruction theory}

-As is similar to the case of $\C^2\times \Pj^1$ and K3 fibration, we will see that the naive DT invariants are trivial and a reduced obstruction theory has to be constructed to define nontrivial invariants.
-The existence of such a reduced theory relies essentially on the holomorphic symplectic structure on the fibers.
+As is similar to the case of $\C^2\times \Pj^1$ and K3 fibration, we will see that the ordinary DT invariants are trivial and a reduced obstruction theory has to be constructed to define nontrivial invariants.
+The existence of such a reduced theory relies heavily on the holomorphic symplectic structure on the fibers.